Discover What Our Customers

 Total Interest Paid

-If you decide to use an interest-only mortgage to purchase an investment property, you will need to know how you are going to pay back the original loan value.
+If you decide to use a buy to let interest-only mortgage to purchase an investment property, you will need to know how you are going to pay back the original loan value.
 This is often necessary before a lender can extend a lending offer to you.

-Common ways to repay the capital balance on an interest-only mortgage include:
+Common ways to repay the capital balance on a buy to let interest only mortgage include:

 - Selling the property at the end of the mortgage term

 - Repaying the balance with investments such as stocks or shared